open-contracting/software-development-handbook/docs/roadmap/index.rst

 This section serves to clarify important considerations, not establish a comprehensive philosophy.

-.. seealso:: `Manifesto for Agile Software Development <https://agilemanifesto.org>`_, prior to its professionalization.
+.. seealso:: `Manifesto for Agile Software Development <https://agilemanifesto.org>`_, prior to its professionalization and ritualization.

 Understand user needs
 ~~~~~~~~~~~~~~~~~~~~~